mariakourtesi/mariakourtesi/README.md

 <hr style="width:50%;text-align:left;margin-left:0">
 <br>

-- 🔭 I’m currently working at <a href="https://www.krakenflex.com/">Kraken</a>
+- 🔭 I’m currently working at <a href=""></a>
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Kubernetes and Golang
 - 📚 Research area: Call losses in Cloud systems serving multidimensional random traffic – The case of the Infrastructure as a Service architecture.
 - 😄 Pronouns: She/Her
 <hr style="width:50%;text-align:left;margin-left:0">